-The LifeOmic platform allows its users to create and manage API Keys that can be used by applications to access the LifeOmic API.
+The PHC platform allows users to create and manage API Keys that can be used by applications to access the LifeOmic API.
 Instead of having to do the normal authentication process of entering in user credentials, an API Key can be supplied instead that acts on behalf of the user and provides the same level of access within the account.

 Setting up API Keys¶

-Go to https://apps.us.lifeomic.com to access the PHC.
+Go to https://apps.us.lifeomic.com to sign in and complete the steps to access your account in PHC.

-From the "API Keys" view you can see the list of any current API keys you have created.
+From the API Keys screen, you can see the list of current API keys.
 Every API Key has an expiration date.
 Once a key has expired it can no longer be used.
 This is in place to encourage users to rotate their keys on a regular schedule.

 Because API keys tend to spread into code repositories or unnecessary locations during active development (for instance, docker containers), optimizing the continuous delivery pipeline to handle API key rotation will ensure this process is streamlined.